 The Licensed Professional Counselor (LPC) is also sometimes called the Licensed Clinical Professional Counselor, Licensed Practical Counselor or Licensed Mental Health Counselor.
 For the remainder of the article we will refer to the position as Licensed Professional Counselor or LPC.
 The Licensed Professional Counselor (LPC) is a mental health professional who assists clients with improving their mental and emotional health, while correcting negative behaviors and developing positive behaviors in their place.
 An LPC can work in many different health organizations and with different categories of clients.
 For example, some LPC’s focus on working with families and children, while other LPC’s might focus on working with those who suffer from substance abuse addictions.
 Still other LPC’s might work with clients who have learning disabilities teaching them coping strategies and skill sets to overcome their disability.
 An LPC might work in private practice or within a community health organization, hospital or substance abuse clinic.

-Educational Requirements for Licensed Professional Counselors (LPCs)
+Educational Requirements for LPCs

 Most states require that a Licensed Professional Counselor (LPC) have completed a master’s degree from an accredited program.
 In order to get into a Master of Counseling degree program, the applicant will need to complete a Bachelor’s degree in Counseling, Social Work, Psychology or a closely related degree.
 Most programs offer baseline knowledge in human and childhood development, clinical assessments, human behavior as well as a detailed understanding of statistics as this is critical to understanding the field.
 Many Masters of Counseling programs will offer specialized degree concentrations to further focus on certain client cohorts.